Metropolitan State University of Denver

-Metropolitan State University of Denver (MSU Denver or Metro State) is a public university in Denver, Colorado.
-MSU Denver is located on the Auraria Campus, along with the University of Colorado Denver and the Community College of Denver, in downtown Denver, adjacent to Speer Boulevard and Colfax Avenue.
-MSU Denver had an enrollment of 20,192 students in the Fall of 2018.
+Metropolitan State University of Denver (MSU Denver or Metro State) is a public university in Denver, Colorado, United States.
+It is located on the Auraria Campus, along with the University of Colorado Denver and the Community College of Denver, in downtown Denver, adjacent to Speer Boulevard and Colfax Avenue.
+MSU Denver had an enrollment of 16,345 undergraduate students in the fall of 2023.